-I’m the most impatient person on this planet.
-Or at least it feels that way when I’m sitting in traffic or GASP in line at the grocery store.
-(That’s why I go when the doors open at 7am.)
-But something I always treat with patience is baking.
+I’m the most impatient person on this planet, but something I always treat with patience is baking.
 You can’t rush baking.
 You can’t speed up cookie dough chilling, the chocolate setting, or the cheesecake evenly firming.
 You can’t rush French macarons or skip a dough proofing step.
 And you absolutely can’t ignore the need for room temperature ingredients by using straight-from-the-fridge instead.

 Certain recipes call for ingredients like eggs, yogurt, cream cheese, butter, and/or milk to be at room temperature but many people ignore this step.
 No!
 Don’t!
 Room temperature isn’t listed next to ingredients for fun.
-Recipe authors aren’t trying to make your life difficult and then laughing “muhaha!” like an evil sinister in the corner.
-Well, most aren’t I hope.
 There’s science and legitimate reason behind the importance of temperature.
-Which brings me to my top baking rule: if a recipe calls for room temperature ingredients, use room temperature ingredients.
-There is no way around this and if you use, say, cold butter or cold eggs when they should be room temperature– your recipe won’t live up to its potential.
+Which brings me to my #2 tip in my 10 best baking tips: if a recipe calls for room temperature ingredients, use room temperature ingredients.
+There is no way around this and if you use, say, cold butter or cold eggs when they should be room temperature—your recipe won’t live up to its potential.
 And it most certainly won’t taste the way it should.